Relationship obsessive–compulsive disorder: Causes

-CBT Models of ROCD
+Cognitive-Behavioral Model of OCD

 ROCD is a form of OCD.
 Cognitive behavioral therapies (CBT) are considered the Gold Standard psychological treatments for OCD.
-According to CBT models, we all have unwanted, intrusive thoughts, images and urges.
-Individuals with OCD interpret these intrusive experiences as meaning something bad about their character (crazy or bad) or about the future (a catastrophe is going to occur).
-For instance, they may give the mere occurrence of an unwanted thought of a loved one having an accident the meaning that they wanted something bad to happen to them.
+According to the cognitive-behavioral model, unwanted, intrusive thoughts, images and urges are not, in themselves, abnormal.
+Individuals with OCD, however, interpret these intrusive experiences as indicating something wrong with their character or as premonitions of future catastrophe.
+For instance, they may interpret the mere occurrence of an unwanted thought regarding a loved one having an accident as meaning that they wanted something bad to happen to the loved one.
 Such interpretations increase attention to unwanted intrusive experiences, making them more distressing and increasing their frequency.
-Individuals with OCD try to control, neutralize or prevent intrusive experiences (or their content) from occurring using washing, checking, avoidance, suppression of thoughts or other mental and behavioral rituals (compulsions).
-These control attempts, however, paradoxically increase (rather than decrease) the occurrence of these unwanted intrusions and the distress associated with them.
+Individuals with OCD try to control, neutralize or prevent intrusive thoughts from occurring using washing, checking, avoidance, suppression of thoughts or other mental and behavioral rituals (compulsions).
+These control attempts, paradoxically increase (rather than decrease) the occurrence of these unwanted intrusions and the distress associated with them.
 According to CBT models, individuals with OCD give such extremely negative interpretations to intrusive experiences because they hold maladaptive beliefs.
 For instance, the belief that if anything bad happens it is their own responsibility (inflated responsibility), can lead individuals with OCD to wash their hands repeatedly after having the thought "this may be contaminated."
 They will do this, in order to avoid feeling responsible for hurting someone else or themselves.